danilojm/auto-sub-generator/README.md

 ### GET `/download/{job_id}`

-Downloads the `.srt` file.
+Downloads the generated `.srt` subtitle file.

 ---

-## ⚙️ Requirements

-- Python 3.10 or higher
-- ffmpeg installed
-- Git
-- GPU with CUDA support (optional)

----

 ## 📌 Notes

 - Whisper model `base` is used by default.
-You may switch to `"small"`, `"medium"` or `"large"`:
+You may switch to `"small"`, `"medium"`, or `"large"` depending on your hardware and accuracy needs:

 ```python
 whisper_model = whisper.load_model("base")
 ```

 - The `temp/` directory is automatically cleaned after each job.
-- CORS is fully open (`allow_origins=["*"]`) for development purposes only.
+- CORS is fully open (`allow_origins=["*"]`) for development only; restrict in production.

 ---

 ## 💡 Future Improvements

-- 📤 Support for uploading local files
+- 📤 Support for local video file uploads
-- 🌐 Multiple translation options
+- 🌐 Multiple translation engines/options
-- 🔒 User authentication and IP quota
+- 🔒 User authentication and IP quota management
-- 📁 Direct file upload support
+- 📁 File upload support via frontend

 ---

 ## 🤝 Contributing

 Feel free to open issues and pull requests.
-Suggestions are always welcome!
+Suggestions and feedback are welcome!

 ---